Lesabotsy/bootcamp/README.md

 ### Overview

-This is a guide for people who want to self-study the basics of Computer Science, in order to have solid foundations to be a web developer.
+This is a guide for people who want to self-study the basics of Computer Science, for building solid foundations in order to be a web developer.
 There is a discord server [here](https://discord.gg/PhhaAyxq) if you're lookig for a community of self learning people.
 These being university courses, they won't stay online forever, make your own backup with [yt-dlp](https://github.com/yt-dlp/yt-dlp) for videos, and [wget](https://www.gnu.org/software/wget/) for websites.

 The CS 61 series is an introduction to computer science, with particular emphasis on software and on machines from a programmer's point of view.